wsummerhill/C2_RedTeam_CheatSheets/SliverC2/README.md

 armory update -> Update installed packages

 # Miscellaneous
-updates -> Check for Sliver updates clear -> Clear the screen loot -> Show captured loot
+hosts -> List all hosts that have had beacons or sessions updates -> Check for Sliver updates clear -> Clear the screen loot -> Show captured loot